Deathraymind/obsidian/HomeLab/Linux Commands.md

 # Proxmox Network Configuration Guide

-#linux
-- This guide covers the steps to configure network settings in Proxmox using either DHCP or a static IP address.
+This guide covers the steps to configure network settings in Proxmox using either DHCP or a static IP address.
 - ## DHCP Configuration
 - ### 1.
 Identify Your Network Interface
 - Default network interface in Proxmox is often named `ens18`.